-It’s best when infants feed on their mother’s milk especially during the initial 6 months.
-In special cases when the baby might need extra supplements or when the mother is unable to produce enough breast milk for whatever reason, the baby needs to be given other foods – under medical supervision of course.
-This article will run you through all important information about infant nutrition: when and what can you feed your baby!
+It’s best when infants feed on their mother’s milk, especially during the initial 6 months.
+In special cases when the baby might need extra supplements or when the mother is unable to produce enough breast milk for whatever reason, the baby needs to be given other foods – under the medical supervision of course.
+This article will run you through all the important information about infant nutrition: when and what can you feed your baby!
 Keep reading….

 Why is nutrition important for infants?

-Infants are in a stage of rapid growth and development at all levels – physical, mental and cognitive.
-Thus it is very important to follow and ensure a proper infant nutrition and feeding regime during this age.
-The right infant nutrition will ensure a holistic development of the baby and act as a great foundation for her health in the later years.
+Infants are in a stage of rapid growth and development at all levels – physical, mental, and cognitive.
+Thus it is very important to follow and ensure proper infant nutrition and feeding regime during this age.
+The right infant nutrition will ensure the holistic development of the baby and act as a great foundation for her health in the later years.
 Although every child is different; the overall requirement remains more or less the same.
 Let’s read more on this as we go on…

 An ideal list of complete nutrition for infants includes the below.
 The list also explains how each of these essential nutrient benefits the baby.

-- Calcium – calcium helps build strong bones and teeth.
+- Calcium – Calcium helps build strong bones and teeth.

-- Fat – fat gets converted intoenergy; so it’s basically the energy-house.
+- Fat – fat gets converted into energy; so it’s basically the energy-house.
 Fat also helps the brain develop, keeps skin and hair healthy, and protects against infections.

 - Folate – folate helps in cell division.

-- Iron – iron builds blood cells, and helps the brain develop.
+- Iron – iron builds blood cells and helps the brain develop.

-- Protein– protein functions as building blocksof muscles, and also helps grow and repair tissues of the eyes, skin, heart, lungs, brain, and other
+- Protein-protein functions as building blocks of muscles, and also helps grow and repair tissues of the eyes, skin, heart, lungs, brain, and other

-- Zinc – zinc helps cell growth and helps in repairing them.
+- Zinc – Zinc helps cell growth and helps in repairing them.

 - Sodium – sodium helps maintain the balance of water in the body, regulates blood volume, as well as ensures the function of cells and cell membranes.